C.S. Lewis was an author, essayist and Christian apologist. He is best known for his children’s classic series – The Chronicles of Narnia.

-C.S.Lewis was brought up in the Protestant Church of Ireland, but as a teenager he said he lost his faith – turned off by boring church services and the problem of evil in the world.
-However, after returning to Oxford in the post war period, he became increasingly perplexed by the existence of God and Christianity.
+Lewis was brought up in the Protestant Church of Ireland, but as a teenager, he said he lost his faith – turned off by boring church services and the problem of evil in the world.
+However, after returning to Oxford in the post-war period, he became increasingly perplexed by the existence of God and Christianity.
 After many evening chats with friends such as J.R.R.Tolkien and Hugo Dyson, C.S.Lewis finally converted to belief in God (theism) in 1929 and became a Christian in 1931.
 C.S.
 Lewis later wrote he felt a reluctant and unwilling convert.
-But, felt compelled to accept evidence of faith.
-In his writings of Surprised by Joy: He writes he came into Christianity, “kicking, struggling, resentful, and darting his eyes in every direction for a chance to escape.”
+But, felt compelled to accept the evidence of faith.
+In his book, “Surprised by Joy” he writes that he came to Christianity:

-C.S.Lewis became an influential apologist for Christianity through publications such as the Screwtape letters.
+C.S.Lewis became an influential apologist for Christianity through publications such as the “Screwtape Letters”.
 He concentrated on a more universal form of Christianity seeking to avoid the sectarianism that was common in his native Northern Ireland.
 He rarely made any specific reference to a particular denomination of Christianity but sought to reinforce the underlying Christian values shared by all Christian faiths.
-However, he always remained an Anglican, and to the disappointment of Tolkien, he never converted to Roman Catholicism.
+However, he always remained an Anglican and, to the disappointment of Tolkien, he never converted to Roman Catholicism.

 C.S.Lewis died a few years later in 1963 from renal failure.
-His death occurred on same date as the assassination of J.F.
+His death occurred on the same date as the assassination of J.F.
 Kennedy.

 Since his death, his books and influence have continued to grow.
 He has been rated as one of the top English writers of all time and his books have been translated into numerous languages.